akeneo/pim-docs/design_pim/overview.rst

 A little bit of history
 +++++++++++++++++++++++

-As we are an open source company, our product can used and customized for a lot of different reasons and by a lot of different people (integrators, clients, contributors, technological partners).
+As we are an open source company, our product can be used and customized for a lot of different reasons and by a lot of different people (integrators, clients, contributors and technological partners).
 With this in mind, it was impossible to base our architecture on overrides to customize it.

-We decided to create a tree based architecture where each form of the application would be a tree of extensions.
+We decided to create a tree-based architecture where each form of the application would be a tree of extensions.
 If you want to change a part of a page or add something to it, you need to create a RequireJS module and register it in the tree of form extensions.

 The form extension
 ++++++++++++++++++

-To continue on our example we can use our previously created Backbone view to transform it in a form extension.
+To continue on our example we can use our previously created Backbone view to transform it into a form extension.

 .. code-block:: javascript
     :linenos: